 Of course, you should read your manual over before running your engine.
-But if you just can't wait, choose how you want to run below and enjoy!!
-Now, after a few minutes, shut her down and read through your engineer's guide.
+But if you just can't wait, choose which control method that you use from the list below.
+Follow the steps outlined in your section, run your engine and enjoy!
+Now, after a few minutes, shut down the engine and read through your engineer's guide.

-I USE A REGULAR DC SUPPLY...
+I USE A REGULAR DC SUPPLY

-- Step 1: Unpack your Engine. (refer to unpacking instruction on pg 4)... - Step 2: Set the engine on the track ... - Step 3: Apply increasing DC voltage until she starts up and pulls out!
+- Step 1: Unpack your Engine (refer to unpacking instructions) Step 2: Set the engine on the track - Step 2: Set the engine on the tates Step 3: Apply 6-8VDC voltage until she starts up and then increase to pull out

-I'M A DCC OPERATOR....
+I'M A DCC OPERATOR

-- Step 1: Unpack your Engine. (refer to unpacking instructions on pg 4)... - Step 2: Set the engine on the track ... - Step 3: Power up your DCC system... - Step 4: Select engine address 3 and press "F3" to start her up... - Step 5: Turn the throttle and head on down the pike...
+- Step 1: Unpack your Engine (refer to unpacking instructions) - Step 2: Set the engine on the track - Step 3: Power up your DCC system - Step 4: Select engine address 3 and press "F3" to start her up - Step 5: Turn the throttle and head on down the pike

-I RUN DCS....
+I RUN DCS

-- Step 1: Unpack your Engine. (refer to unpacking instructions on pg 4)...
+- Step 1: Unpack your Engine (refer to unpacking instructions)

-- Step 2: Set the engine on the track ...
+- Step 2: Set the engine on the track

-- Step 3: Power up your DCS system...
+- Step 3: Power up your DCS system

-- Step 4: Add the engine to your system and start her up...
+- Step 4: Add the engine to your system and start her up

-- Step 5: Turn the throttle and move out....
+- Step 5: Turn the throttle and move out